Joemillard/global_pollinator_dataset/README.md

 # Pollinator datasets and metadata descriptions

 This repository contains the files used either in the process of searching pollinators, or the list of pollinators themselves.
 This repository does not contain the scripts used to merge the pollinators here with the PREDICTS database (for that script please see here https://github.com/Joemillard/Global_effects_of_land-use_intensity_on_local_pollinator-biodiversity/blob/main/R/01_PREDICTS_compilation.R), or data for the pollinator expert check (note that this was carried out on the PREDICTS subset alone).
 For the set of taxa that were either removed or added following the expert check please see Supplementary Data 1 in the Nat Comms paper, or in lines 167-190 of the above script.
+The Nat Comms paper also contains a set of references used in my extrapolation process of pollination.

 There are five key files in this repository: